-- Remove snow and ice from body including lights, seat, footrests, controls and instruments. - 2.
-Verify that air silencer prefilter is free of snow. - Verify that skis and steering operate freely.
+- Remove snow and ice from body including lights, seat, footrests, controls and instruments. - Verify that air silencer prefilter is free of snow. - Verify that skis and steering operate freely.
 Check corresponding action of skis versus handlebar.

-- 4. Check fuel and injection oil (if applicable) for levels and leaks.
-Replenish if necessary and in case of any leaks; you should seek service from an authorized Lynx dealer, repair shop, or person of your own choosing for maintenance, repair, or replacement. - All storage compartments must be properly latched and they must not contain any heavy or breakable objects.
+- 4. Check fuel level and look for leaks.
+Replenish if necessary and in case of any leaks; you should seek service from an authorized Lynx dealer, repair shop, or person of your own choosing for maintenance and repair - All storage compartments must be properly latched and they must not contain any heavy or breakable objects.
 Hood and side panels must be also properly latched. - Activate the throttle control lever several times to check that it operates easily and smoothly.
 It must return to idle position when released. - Activate the brake lever and make sure the brake fully applies before the brake control lever touches the handlebar grip.
-It must fully return when released. - 8.
-Apply parking brake and check if it operates properly.
+It must fully return when released. - Apply parking brake and check if it operates properly.
 Leave parking brake applied.